luxalpa/leptos-animate/README.md

 See the project in the `examples` subdirectory.

+Currently requires `--cfg=erase_components` and `--cfg=web_sys_unstable_apis` to work.

+Ensure that there are no margins or transitive (i.e. collapsing) margins on the `offsetParent` of the elements that you want to animate.
+Usually this means you put a `display: relative` on the parent container.

 ## How it works

 Most of the components use `AnimatedFor` under the hood.
 Whenever the input to that component